 All payment must be made in advance in Rochford District Council.
 Please also ensure that the payment is for the correct amount as anomalies will delay us being able to process your application.
 The amount payable, including VAT @20%, is shown in the table.
 The fee paid is not refundable and will not be offset against the planning application fee.

 Advice for householders

 Permitted Development Enquiries

-The Duty Officer will be able to give general verbal advice on Permitted Development enquiries (i.e. if a proposal requires planning permission) and further advice is available on our website.
 If you want written confirmation of whether an application is required you should apply for a Lawful Development Certificate.
 Details can be found on below.

 What you should provide with your submission